alidaf/raspberryPi/chipsPi/C200/README.md

     | 0x5d | 1 | 1 | 1 | 1 | 1 | 1 | 1 | 1 || - | - | - | - | - | - | - | - |
     | 0x6d | - | - | - | - | - | - | - | - || 1 | 1 | 1 | 1 | 1 | 1 | 1 | 1 |
     +-----------------------------------------------------------------------+

+    From physical inspection of the **C200** front panel circuit, it looks like the display data pins (DB0-DB7) are connected directly to the I/O pins (P0-P7).
+The remaining display functions must therefore be connected to the outputs (O8-O15).

 #####Addressing: